0xtaufeeq/Git-and-Github-RVU/README.md

 ### Points To Remember -

 #### Repository (repo) -
 The directory, located at the top level of a working tree, where Git keeps all the history and metadata for a project.
-Repositories are almost always referred to as repos.
-A bare repository is one that isn't part of a working tree; it's used for sharing or backup.
-A bare repo is usually a directory with a name that ends in .git—for example, project.git.

 #### Branch -
 A branch is a version of the repository that diverges from the main working project.
 It is an essential feature available in most modern version control systems.
 A Git project can have more than one branch.
 We can perform many operations on Git branch-like rename, list, delete, etc.